shettynitis/LLM_LegalDocSummarization/README.md

   - On worker restarts, Ray will supply the last checkpoint directory and Lightning will resume from `checkpoints/last.ckpt`.

 - **Logging:**
-  - Metrics (train/val loss, epochs) and checkpoint paths are automatically logged to MLflow via the `MLFlowLogger`.
+  - Metrics (train/val loss, epochs) are automatically logged to MLflow via the `MLFlowLogger`.

 ### 8.3 Experiment Tracking